ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 - firstly, our dominoes have to completely fill our figure,
 - secondly, they must not overlap
 - and finally, don't come out of the figure.
 There are a very large number of possible ways to place them.
 Indeed, for an Aztec Diamond of order n, there are  2^n(n+1)/2 several tilings.

-To represent different paving, we will use a color convention that allows to distingue 4 possibilities of placement for a domino.
+To represent different pavings, we will use a color convention that allows to distingue 4 possibilities of placement for a domino.
 A horizontal domino with a white square on the right is represented by a clear blue domino.
 A horizontal domino with a white square on the left is represented by a green domino.
 A vertical domino with a white square at the bottom is represented by a yellow domino.